KeganMc/Super-Smash-Bros-Melee-AI/README.md

 Members: Jay Bishop, Jordan Cooper, Brant Dolling, Kegan McIlwaine

-Project: Deep Learning MOBA AI
+Project: Deep Learning Super Smash Brothers Melee Bot

-Our project is an implementation of a deep learning AI in a MOBA video game.
+Our project is an implementation of a deep learning AI for the video game, "Super Smash Brothers Melee".
-The goal is to have an AI for one single character.
+The goal is to create a bot for a single character in the game that learns how to play the game based off of state information and reinforced learning.
-We also plan on being able to test how well the bot does against actual humans in multiplayer environments.

 This is nothing more than a directory structure to use for starting a new project.
 It contains the following folders: